uchicago-library/lucy/README.md

     main()
 ```

+The main difference in the script above is that I used Python's string formatting method to get nicely formatted output in the terminal.
 Running this script you should see:

 ```console
 $ python hello.py